Bob Clampett: As a director

 Clampett was so popular in theaters that Schlesinger told the other directors to imitate him, emphasizing gags and action.
 When Tex Avery departed in 1941, his unit was taken over by Clampett while Norman McCabe took over Clampett's old unit.
 Clampett finished Avery's remaining unfinished cartoons.
-When McCabe joined the armed forces, Frank Tashlin rejoined Schlesinger as director, and that unit was eventually turned over to Robert McKimson.
+When McCabe joined the armed forces, Frank Tashlin rejoined Schlesinger as director, and the unit was eventually turned over to Robert McKimson.
 Milton Gray notes that from The Hep Cat (1942) on, the cartoons become even more wild as Clampett's experimentation reached a peak.

 During World War II, Clampett directed several propaganda shorts, including the Private Snafu series, but also one-shorts like Any Bonds Today?
 (1942), Russian Rhapsody (1944) and Draftee Daffy (1945).

 Clampett later created the character of Tweety, introduced in A Tale of Two Kitties in 1942.
 His cartoons grew increasingly violent, irreverent, and surreal, not beholden to even the faintest hint of real-world physics, and his characters have been argued to be easily the most rubbery and wacky of all the Warner directors'.
 Clampett was heavily influenced by the Spanish surrealist artist Salvador Dalí, as is most visible in Porky in Wackyland (1938), wherein the entire short takes place within a Dalí-esque landscape complete with melting objects and abstracted forms.
-Clampett and his work can even be considered part of the surreal movement, as it incorporated film as well as static media.
-It was largely Clampett's influence that would impel the Warners directors to shed the final vestiges of all Disney influence.
+Clampett and his work can even be considered part of the surrealist movement, as it incorporated film as well as static media.
+It was largely Clampett's influence that would impel the Warner directors to shed the final vestiges of all Disney influence.
 Clampett was also known for creating some brief voices or sound effects in some of the cartoons.
-One of these became a personal trademark: a vocal sound accompanying the iris-out closing of every Clampett cartoon ("Bay-woop!")
+One of these became a personal trademark: a vocal sound accompanying the iris-out closing of every Clampett cartoon ("Bay-woop!").
 Clampett liked to bring contemporary cultural movements into his cartoons, especially jazz; film, magazines, comics, novels, and popular music are referenced in Clampett shorts, most visible in Book Revue (1946), where performers are drawn onto various celebrated books.

 Clampett was a good source for censorship stories, though the accuracy of his recollections has been disputed.
 According to an interview published in Funnyworld #12 (1971), Clampett had a method for ensuring that certain elements of his films would escape the censors' cuts.
-He added extremely suggestive or objectionable gags aimed just at the censors; they would focus on cutting those and thus leave in the ones he actually wanted.
+He added extremely suggestive or objectionable gags intended solely at the censors; they would focus on cutting those and thus leave in the ones he actually wanted.